 Prerequisite: ENGL 102 or ENGL 103 with a C or better, CRIM 101 or LEGA101 or PSY101 with a C or better or by permission.
-This course can also be used as a social science.

 This course is an overview of domestic violence and abuse.
 Methods of detection, analysis of issues, and application of techniques for treatment are discussed.
 Furthermore, students are exposed to intervention techniques for the prevention of domestic violence.